 Why would you buy a part-worn tyre?

 But then, it’s worth remembering that if you buy a second-hand car then you’re buying part-worn, used and second-hand tyres (whatever you want to call them).
-And, unless you know the back-story of the vehicle and its tyres, and even if you do, and you don’t swap them out if they look a little rough or are old but still have plenty of tread left, then you’re risking the safety of you, your family or someone else’s.
+And, unless you know the back-story of the vehicle and its tyres – or even if you do and they look a little rough or are old but still have plenty of tread left – then you’re risking the safety of you, your family or someone else’s.
 Simple.